 RADIUS: High-end specialty doors that have a curved construction.
 Convex doors bend with the face pushed outward; concave doors curve with the face bent inwards.

 DECO-FORM®: Door construction consisting of a wood product called Medium Density Fiberboard (MDF), which is wrapped in a material called Rigid Thermo Foil (RTF) to create a seamless, durable product.
 Beneficial because it will not twist, crack, or peel.
-Deco-Form® is dent resistant, easy to clean, and comes in a variety of door styles, available in a range of solid and woodgrain colors. - Expressions® doors feature RTF 5-Piece door construction with glazed inside applied molding for the look of wood with the benefits of RTF.
+Deco-Form® is dent resistant, easy to clean, and comes in a variety of door styles, available in a range of solid and woodgrain colors. - Expressions® doors feature RTF 5-Piece door construction for the look of wood with the benefits of RTF.

 DOVETAIL DRAWER BOXES: Durable drawer box construction consisting of solid wood sides with decorative, interlocking joints.